Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

-We derive objective \eqref{eq:obj0} as an upper bound of the inaccessible target risk $\E_\cT[(Y- \langle X, \beta \rangle)^2]$.
-The term $\|V^\top \left(\E_\cT[XX^\top] - \E_\cS[XX^\top] \right) V\|_{\mathrm{F}}^2$ is a natural notion of invariance for domain adaptation under the linear SCM, jointly determined by loss function and estimator class.
-Shown to be an upper bound on the target risk, \eqref{eq:obj0} acts as an actionable proxy for optimization based on the information available.
-A practical first-order manifold optimization method is devised to navigate the non-convex landscape.
-By optimizing over the choice of regularization parameters $\eta, \upsilon$ in \eqref{eq:obj0}, the target risk can effectively be optimized, an empirical fact demonstrated using real-world data examples.
+Proposition \ref{prop:unifUB} derives \eqref{eq:obj0} as an upper bound on the target risk.
+Therefore, the $(\ast)$ term is a natural notion of invariance for domain adaptation under the linear SCM.
+Importantly, \eqref{eq:obj0} is an actionable proxy for optimization based on the information available, and in Section~\ref{sec:stiefel-opt}, a practical first-order manifold optimization method is devised to navigate its non-convex landscape.
+By optimizing over the choice of regularization parameters $\eta, \upsilon$ in \eqref{eq:obj0}, the target risk can effectively be optimized.
+This empirical fact is demonstrated using real-world data examples in Section~\ref{sec:example}.

-We then provide a theoretical characterization of the landscape of the non-convex manifold optimization.
+Moving to Section~\ref{sec:theory}, we provide a theoretical characterization of the landscape of the non-convex manifold optimization.
 When the regularization parameter $\eta$ is sufficiently large, we show that almost all local optima align well with an exogenous, invariant linear subspace and are resilient to distribution shifts driven by endogenous confounding factors.
 Indeed, denoting $\mathrm{Endo}\subset \R^{d}$ as the endogenous subspace corresponding to $\Delta$ in \eqref{eq:model_X}, we find the first-order stationary point $V \in \mathrm{St}(d, \ell)$ of \eqref{eq:obj0} satisfies:

-This alignment result enables deriving a stability bound between the target and source risks that directly addresses the domain adaptation problem.
-For any first-order stationary point of \eqref{eq:obj0},
+This alignment result leads to a stability bound between the target and source risks that directly addresses the domain adaptation problem.
+For any stationary point of \eqref{eq:obj0},

 Namely, a predictive model using the learned lower-dimensional subspace could incur a nearly ideal gap between target and source risk, quantified by the oracle term.
 The theoretical results on invariance alignment and risk stability corroborate empirical observations in real-world data sets.
 Despite the difficult nature of non-convex manifold optimization, the practical first-order method often identifies good local optima for domain adaptation.
+Lastly, we also provide a finite sample error analysis to quantify the gap between the optimization and its plug-in estimation.

+We provide a detailed literature review and discussion, deferred to Appendix A in the Supplementary Material, due to the space limit.
+All technical proofs are collected in Appendix C for the same reason.